 - Most significant landmark – Coral Castle

-- Best free activity – Walking through the Art Deco Historic District
+- Free activity – Walking through the Art Deco Historic District

-- Best activity for adults – Pérez Art Museum
+- Activity for adults – Pérez Art Museum

 Things to Do in Miami, Florida